Here is what your need to consider before making this decision.

 Although this may sound like an attractive option, if you have had difficulties managing credit in the past you will need to think carefully before putting your property at risk by applying for a secured loan or taking out a further advance on your mortgage.

 Additionally if you have a poor credit rating the cost of your borrowing is likely to be high, even if you are securing the loan against your home.
-For more help read on finding a secured loan with bad credit read our guide.

 Can you afford the repayments?